eatingurtoes/g1lbertCFW/README.md

 # g1lbertCFW
+# This project is presented by the san antonio detective unit (selfisht, PrimePlatypus, LukeZGD, and frog)!

 The first untethered jailbreak for all of iOS 5.

 THIS IS A DEVELOPER BETA!!!
 THIS IS A DEVELOPER BETA!!!